The strangeness of Ishigami's letters in 容疑者Xの献身 ('The Devotion of Suspect X')

 C. Specific style: Translationese

 Taken together, these linguistic features give the impression of a person who is socially inept, disengaged, psychologically detached, controlling, and possessive.
-But Ishigami's language is not some arbitrary collection of linguistic idiosyncrasies.
+But Ishigami's language is not some arbitrary assemblage of linguistic idiosyncrasies.
 As any Japanese reader will immediately recognise, much of it belongs to a distinctive linguistic register: the 'hybrid' language of students mechanically parsing and translating English into Japanese.

 Convention no. 1

 One is the mechanical use of a fixed set of pronouns as equivalents of English personal pronouns.
-Despite the important subtleties of Japanese pronouns that we saw above, students use the following pronouns indiscriminately in deciphering English:
+Despite the subtleties of Japanese pronouns that we saw above, students use the following pronouns indiscriminately in deciphering English:

 'I' = 私 watashiTo translate a sentence like 'Where are you going?' into Japanese, students will use あなた anata for 'you', regardless of whether the question is addressed to a young child or to an adult of high status.
 This convention lies behind Ishigami's constant use of 私 watashi and あなた anata in his letters.